tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.11.2 =
+* Fixed display bug in review calendar widget (an extra cell padding was being added to 1st week of March)

 = 1.11.1 =
 * Fixed a debug issue with `flush_rewrite_rules`
 * Fixed a issue with fetch book data from remote API